ispeters/async_scope/asyncscope.md

 count of outstanding senders in its destructor unless that responsibility is first given to some other object.
 Move-construction and move-assignment transfer the decrement responsibility to the destination instance.
-Connecting an instance to a receiver transfers the decrement responsibility to the resulting _`operation-state`_, which must meet the responsibility when the operation completes or is destroyed, whichever comes first (note: if the _`operation-state`_ is started, then the decrement should happen *after* invoking a completion method on its receiver to ensure that any reference produced by the nested sender is not dangling at the time of invocation).
+Connecting an instance to a receiver transfers the decrement responsibility to the resulting _`operation-state`_, which must meet the responsibility when it destroys its "child operation" (i.e. the _`operation-state`_ constructed when connecting the sender, `s`, that was originally passed to `nest()`); it's expected that the child operation will be destroyed as a side effect of the _`nest-sender`_'s _`operation-state`_'s destructor.

+Note: the timing of when to decrement the scope's count is chosen to avoid exposing user code to dangling references.
+Decrementing the scope's count may move the scope from the closed/joining state to the joined state, which would allow the waiting _`join-sender`_ to complete, potentially leading to the destruction of a resource protected by the scope.
+In general, it's possible that the _`nest-sender`_'s receiver or the child operation's destructor may dereference pointers to the protected resource so their execution must be completed before the scope moves to the joined state.

 Whenever the balancing decrement happens (including if it happens as a side effect of allowing an exception to escape from `nest()`), it's possible that the scope has transitioned to the closed/joining state since the _`nest-sender`_ was constructed, which means that there is a _`join-sender`_ waiting to complete so, if the decrement brings the count of outstanding senders to zero then the waiting _`join-sender`_ needs to be notified that the scope is now joined and the sender can complete.

 A call to `nest()` does not start the given sender.
 A call to `nest()` is not expected to incur allocations other than whatever might be required to move or copy `s`.